Improved Distributed $\Delta$-Coloring

 Gallai-trees are exactly those graphs which are not degree-choosable. \begin{theorem}[\cite{erdos79choosability,vizing76vertex}] A graph is not degree-choosable if and only if it is a Gallai-tree. \end{theorem}

-Now consider the problem of $\Delta$-coloring.
-If we color the graph partially, but leave a 2-connected subgraph, that is not a clique nor an odd cycle, uncolored, then the coloring can be completed in this subgraph due to \Cref{thm:degree-choosablity}.
-These subgraphs are called \emph{degree-choosable components} (see \Cref{figure:DCC,figure:DCC3}). \begin{definition}[degree-choosable component] A node-induced subgraph is a \emph{degree-choosable component} if it is 2-connected and not a clique nor an odd cycle. \end{definition} We often write \emph{DCC} instead of degree choosable component and the usual definitions for graphs can be extended to degree-choosable components.
+Now, consider the problem of $\Delta$-coloring.
+Assume that we color the graph partially but leave a 2-connected subgraph that is neither a clique nor an odd cycle uncolored.
+Then the coloring can be completed in this subgraph due to \Cref{thm:degree-choosablity}.
+These $2$-connected subgraphs are called \emph{degree-choosable components} (see \Cref{figure:DCC,figure:DCC3}). \begin{definition}[Degree-Choosable Component (DCC)] A node-induced subgraph is a \emph{degree-choosable component} if it is 2-connected and not a clique nor an odd cycle. \end{definition} We often write \emph{DCC} instead of degree choosable component and the usual graphs notions can be extended to degree-choosable components.
 For example, the \emph{diameter} of a degree-choosable component is the diameter of the node-induced subgraph.
 A connected graph is a \emph{nice graph} if it is neither a path, a cycle, nor a clique \cite{Panconesi1995}.
 Note that a degree choosable subgraph (DCC) can be $\Delta$ colored regardless of how other nodes outside the DCC are colored (see \Cref{figure:DCC3}).
 All nice graphs are $\Delta$-colorable and we assume that all graphs throughout the paper are nice graphs.
 A \emph{\Tnode} is a node with two neighbors that have the same color.
 In a partially colored graph, node $u$ is a \emph{\Tnode of $v$} if $u$ is a \Tnode and there is an uncolored path from $u$ to $v$.
 For several (centralized) proofs of Brooks' Theorem and further work on Gallai trees and degree choosability we refer to \cite{cranston15brooks}.
 We also want to point out that degree choosable components recently became important for the distributed coloring of sparse and planar graphs \cite{aboulker18sparse,chechik18}.